San Benito Drug Possession Lawyer

 At Gustavo D. Elizondo, III Attorney at Law, you can bring your case to a former Cameron County prosecutor who has a thorough understanding of Texas law and criminal justice procedure.
 As your advocate, our firm will do everything possible to help you avoid a conviction or to reduce the charges or sentencing in any case of illegal drug possession in Texas.

 Drug Possession Laws & Penalties in Texas

 How you are charged and penalized for drug possession in Texas will depend on which Penalty Group is involved in your case.
 Penalty Group One is the most serious, listing such drugs as cocaine, methamphetamine, opioids such as hydrocodone and oxycodone, and heroin.

-For example, penalties for possession of drugs in Penalty Group One can range from 180 days in jail up to two years in prison and/or a fine of up to $10,000.
-If you are found in possession of 400 grams or more of these substances, penalties can go up to life in prison and fines of up to $300,000.
+For example, penalties for possession of drugs in Penalty Group One can range from 180 days in jail up to two years in prison and a fine of up to $10,000.
+If you are found possessing 400 grams or more of these substances, penalties can go up to life in prison and fines of up to $300,000.

 Penalties in any conviction will vary widely depending on: